changty/ville-puzzles/README.md

 List of supported browsers can be found in the `package.json` file under the `browserslist` key.
 The project uses [browserslist](https://github.com/ai/browserslist) to parse the supported browsers from that key.

 The source code will be transpiled to be compatible with the listed browsers.

+**Important**:
+Puzzle 3 contains atleast two XSS vulnerability:

+* `setting.backgroundUrl` is used as a source URL for the background image and can point to anywhere
+* `setting.draggables[].content` is used as a source URL and can point to anywhere